-LS 31A3 - This submersible pump lift station was in good condition.
-No pump issues were reported.
-The wet well and valve vault hatches were in good and fair condition, respectively.
-Piping and valving were in fair condition showing signs of corrosion.
-Valve vault had small amounts of water at the time of site visit.
-The wet well and the liner were in good condition.
-The electrical panel, water service and fencing were in good condition.
+LS 31C - This submersible pump lift station was in excellent condition overall.
+At the time of inspection, no pump issues were reported.
+The wet well and valve vault were in excellent condition.
+The piping and valves were in excellent condition.
+Valve vault had some water present at the time of inspection due to rain.
+The wet well and associated piping were in excellent condition.
+The electrical panel and water service were in excellent condition.
+The station underwent rehabilitation recently.